The APMC System — Background

 Key policy responses: Pradhan Mantri Kisan SAMPADA Yojana (agro-processing clusters, cold chains, primary processing), Production Linked Incentive (PLI) for food processing (Rs.
 10,900 crore), and Agri Infra Fund (Rs.
 1 lakh crore for post-harvest infrastructure).

-WTO Agreement on Agriculture — Context
+WTO Agreement on Agriculture — Domestic Support Framework

-India's APMC reform debates intersect with its WTO commitments under the Agreement on Agriculture (AoA):
+India's APMC and MSP reform debates intersect directly with its WTO commitments under the Agreement on Agriculture (AoA), which classifies domestic farm support into three "boxes":

-| Issue | India's Position |
+| Box | Nature | India's Use |

 |---|---|